We Can Love Electric Cars, But Let’s Not Spurn Biofuels

 Although the United States is far behind in reaching Congress’s 36 billion gallons-a year target by 2022, farm state legislators are pushing Congress to extend the 2007 renewable fuels mandate when it expires next year.

-The EU’s plans The European Union’s current renewable energy directive requires that bio liquids make up 14% of the energy consumed in road and rail transport by 2030, nearly double the current figure.
+The European Union’s current renewable energy directive requires that bio liquids make up 14% of the energy consumed in road and rail transport by 2030, nearly double the current figure.

 Private companies have jumped in to help EU countries meet those requirements.
 Typical is Clariant, a Swiss-based specialty chemicals company with Saudi investors.